raganwald-deprecated/homoiconic/2008-11-23/recursive_combinators.md

 And Voila!
 There is your rotated square matrix.

-Both rotation and summing the squares of a tree combine the four steps of a divide and conquer strategy: Deciding whether the problem is divisible into smaller pieces or can be solved trivially, a trivial solution, a way to divide a non-trivial problem up, and a way to piece it back together.
+Both rotation and summing the squares of a tree combine the four steps of a divide and conquer strategy:

+1. Deciding whether the problem is divisible into smaller pieces or can be solved trivially,
+1. A solution fro the trivial case,
+1. A way to divide a non-trivial problem up,
+1. And a way to piece it back together.

 Here are the two methods re-written to highlight the common strategy.
 First, `#sum_squares_2`: